mekomsolutions/openmrs-cd/README.md

 ## The 'jenkins_home' component

-OpenMRS CI needs not only to use a Docker image for its binaries but it also requires a Jenkins Home folder to provide the base configuration.
+OpenMRS CD needs not only to use a Docker image for its binaries but it also requires a Jenkins Home folder to provide the base configuration.

 ```
 cd jenkins_home